dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 When you click a macro button on the Quick Access toolbar, the workbook that con-

-tains the macro is opened (if it’s not already open).
+tains the macro is opened (if it's not already open).
 And the macro can be executed

 when any workbook is open.

-You’ll also find an option to display the Quick Access toolbar button only when a
+You'll also find an option to display the Quick Access toolbar button only when a

 particular workbook is open.
 Before you add the macro, use the drop-down control at